ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.99.2:
+        *   Issue #103.
+Cannot duplicate (yet) but making some improvements to pattern loop-count.
     *   Version 0.99.1:
         *   Issue #44.
 Revisited to fix related additional issues.
 Can now toggle a pattern's song record in perfnames.
 Record button: